PaulModaley/paulskitchennew/README.md

 [Back to top](#table-of-contents)

+#### Acknowledgements

+* My wife and family for their support and encouragement
+* To my course mentor, Marcel Mulder, his dedication and commitment to my learning
+* To Code Institute students and tutors for answering questions when needed
+* To my colleague, Mahmudul Alam, for answering questions and for giving advice and feedback when needed

 #### Code

 - The responsive navigation bar came from [W3 Schools](https://www.w3schools.com/howto/howto_js_topnav_responsive.asp)
 - Fonts came from [Google Fonts](https://fonts.google.com/)
 - Icons in the footer came from [https://fontawesome.com/](https://fontawesome.com/)
 - Code for hover effect on demo button came from [W3 Schools](https://www.w3schools.com/howto/howto_css_zoom_hover.asp)
+- Stack Overflow was frequently referenced for solutions to problems and coding best practices

 #### Content